We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Try to go to bed and wake up at the same time each day.

-- Consider taking a melatonin supplement about an hour before bed.
+- Consider taking a melatonin supplement about 1 hour before bed.

 - Keep your bedroom at around 70°F (21°C).